Connecticut River: Dams

 The Connecticut River's flow is slowed by main stem dams, which create a series of slow-flowing basins from Lake Francis Dam in Pittsburg, New Hampshire, to the Holyoke Dam at South Hadley Falls in Massachusetts.
 Among the most extensively dammed rivers in the United States, the Connecticut may soon flow at a more natural pace, according to scientists at the University of Massachusetts at Amherst, who have devised a computer that – "in an effort to balance human and natural needs" – coordinates the holding and releasing of water between the river's 54 largest dams.
 The Cabot and Turners Falls hydroelectric stations generate up to 68 MW.
 The Holyoke Canal System and Hadley Falls Station at Holyoke Dam are rated a combined 48 MW.

 Tributaries

-The Connecticut River watershed encompasses 11260 sqmi, connecting 148 tributaries, including 38 major rivers and numerous lakes and ponds.
+The Connecticut River watershed encompasses 11260 sqmi and connects 148 tributaries, including 38 major rivers and numerous lakes and ponds.
 Major tributaries include (from north to south) the Passumpsic, Ammonoosuc, White, Black, West, Ashuelot, Millers, Deerfield, Chicopee, Westfield, and Farmington rivers.
 The Swift River, a tributary of the Chicopee, has been dammed and largely replaced by the Quabbin Reservoir which provides water to the Massachusetts Water Resources Authority district in eastern Massachusetts, including Boston and its metropolitan area.